David Dastmalchian: Early life

 David Dastmalchian was born on July 21, 1975, in Allentown, Pennsylvania, to Priscilla and Hossein Dastmalchian.
-His father was an Iranian-American engineer who worked at the engineering firm Black & Veatch.
+His father was an Iranian-American engineer who worked at the engineering firm Black & Veatch while his mother was of Irish, English, Italian, and French descent.
 He has two sisters and a brother.
 His parents divorced, which he described as "tumultuous", and both later remarried.
 He was raised in Overland Park, Kansas, where he attended Shawnee Mission South High School from which he graduated in 1994, having been part of the drama club.
 He described growing up in the Kansas City metropolitan area as "very traditional in one sense, and a conservative community that also had a rad, fringe, artistic, progressive tribe of people who were finding connectivity through the arts and the culture of KC and the surrounding suburbs."

 In his childhood, Dastmalchian developed vitiligo, for which he suffered ridicule from his peers.
 Consequently, he experienced depression throughout his childhood.
 Growing up, he enjoyed football, theater, and comics.
 He would mow lawns, saving money to buy comics.
 He studied at The Theatre School at DePaul University and graduated in 1999.
 Prior to beginning his career as an actor, he dealt with a heroin addiction for five years.
 He wrote about his experiences in his screenplay, Animals, and continues to advocate for mental health and substance abuse treatment programs.
 Shortly after becoming sober, he worked at a seafood restaurant in Kansas City.
 He was also briefly a fisherman in Alaska.